HubSpot adds Operations Hub to drive revenue ops shift

 It wasn’t always easy to get an appointment with customers prior to the pandemic.
 These days, it’s often next to impossible.

 The HubSpot operations effort comes as enterprises continue moving to online channels.
 Organizations of all sizes now depend on online engagements with customers in place of sales teams that travel to visit a customer.
-Not only are many of the individuals sales teams used to regularly visit in person now working from home, visits are discouraged due to the pandemic.
+Not only are many of the individuals that sales teams used to regularly visit in person now working from home, such visits are discouraged due to the pandemic.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: